CodeUpdaterBot/ClickUi/README.md

    Your terminal prompt should now display the environment name.

 4. **Install CUDA Toolkit and Related Libraries**
-   ⚠️ **Enables GPU-enabled voice transcription & generation**.
-Is not required, you can use the CPU.
+   ⚠️ **Enables GPU voice transcription & generation**.
+Is not required, you can use the CPU, but it will be noticeably slower and less enjoyable to use.
    ⚠️ **Only for NVIDIA GPUs**

    - **A. Install CUDA Toolkit (for Kokoro & Whisper)**